SophieAu/imperial-splendour-site/data/content/factions/great-britain.md

 ---
 slug: great-britain
 title: Great Britain
-description: ""Rule, Britannia!
+description: "'Rule, Britannia!
 Britannia rule the waves!
-Britons never will be slaves."
+Britons never will be slaves.'
 What more there is to say?"
 flag: ../_img/flag_great-britain.png
 ---